 • Obsessively thinking about the panic trigger

 These feelings of anxiety and panic impact daily life.
 In addition to feeling bad, they can interfere with daily activities and even cause you to avoid places or situations.

-While talking to your health care provider or mental health professional about your anxiety is a great place to start in overcoming anxiety, lifestyle changes and coping strategies also can make a difference.
+While talking to your health care provider or mental health professional about your anxiety is a great place to start in overcoming anxiety, lifestyle changes and coping with anxiety strategies also can make a difference.

-9 tips for coping with an anxiety disorder:
+9 tips for coping with anxiety:

 - Be physically active.

 Exercise is a powerful stress reducer.
 Develop a routine so that you’re physically active most days of the week.
 It can improve your mood and help you stay healthy.

 A healthy diet that incorporates vegetables, fruits, whole grains and fish may help reduce anxiety.